typedb/typedb/spec.md

 ### Modalities

-There are no specific rules relating to the abstractness modality.
-It's just a tool for keeping track of certain properties.
+There are no specific rules relating to modalities.
+They are just a tool for keeping track of additional properties.

+_Remark_: Recall from an earlier remark, **key**, **subkey**, **unique** could also be modalities, but for simplicity (and to reduce the amount of symbols in our grammar), we'll leave them be and only keep track of them in pure TypeQL.

 # Schema definition language